Posted: 12/10/17 | October 12th, 2017

 Tell me about your current trip.
 After you sold your house, what happened?
 Where did you go?

-This past March we took a long trip to Andalucia in Spain, which was the first time my husband had ever traveled to Europe.
 We went to enjoy but also to look into living there the next time we visit.
-We will do basically the same thing: find a small space so that we are able to take time to travel to other countries as well.
+We will do basically the same thing: find a small space so that we are able to take the time to travel to other countries as well.

 What inspired this current life change?